humanwhocodes/humanwhocodes.com/src/content/blog/2024-01-10-fsx-modern-filesystem-api-javascript.md

 ---
-title: "Introducing fsx: A modern filesystem API for JavaScript"
+title: "Introducing humanfs (formerly fsx): A modern filesystem API for JavaScript"
 teaser: "Filesystem APIs in JavaScript runtimes haven't been great for a long time.
 This is my attempt to make a better one."
 author: Nicholas C. Zakas
 categories: